Singing in Canadian Schools:

 3) To raise awareness on the fundamental and indispensable role that singing plays in music curricula;

-4) To share data about the current impacts on singing in Canadian schools, and to develop resources for advocacy purposes (e.g., letters, infographics, published articles) to support educators' efforts to sustain and grow music programs.
+4) To share data about the impacts on singing in Canadian schools, and to develop resources for advocacy purposes (e.g., letters, infographics, published articles) to support educators' efforts to sustain and grow music programs.

 Thank you!